Mechanical Ventilator Basics For Nurses

 Non Invasive ventilators.

-This is mainly used in home-based set up to assist breathing.
+This is mainly used in a home-based setup to assist breathing.
 Examples are CPAP and BiPAP machines.

 Invasive Ventilators.